marty78/Project/README.md

 -----
 You are encouraged to exchange ideas with your fellow students.
 Or, to put it another way: You are required to exchange ideas with your fellow students.

+You are allowed to copy the network module from the internet/fellow students.
+But you still have to understand what is happening, and handle the related  boundryconditions.

 **Be gentle with the hardware.** The buttons aren't designed for bashing.
 Sliding the "elevator" up and down is fine.
 Make sure no cables are dangling behind and under the workspace.